my-first-pr/first-timers/README.md

 - Hobbies include fixing linting errors, try new things and fixing linting errors (again)
 - [![twitter-alt][twitter-img]](https://twitter.com/paperlambda)
   [![github-alt][github-img]](https://github.com/paperlambda)

-### gursimran
-- I'm a programmer who stays in india
-- I work for nobody
-- My hobbies include watching movies

-### Dan E.
-- I'm a student learning C#
-- I work and go to school.
-- My hobbies include learning to code, learning how to use github, and learning to contribute to open-source projects.

 ### Example Profile